felleslosninger/eidas-redis-lib/README.md

 # eidas-redis-lib

 Sharing of data between EU software eidas-node (connector/proxy) and ID-porten eidas-connector/proxy via storage in Redis.
+This library exists to keep "down to date" with the EU software, so no dependabot is activated.

 ## Manual upgrade of dependencies
 Dependencies must be upgraded manually since they have to match with version used in EU eIDAS-node, and thus must be upgraded carefully.